-- Extend model elements and type instances with additional information. - Map instances of annotated structured types to an interface defined by the term type; i.e. annotations allow viewing instances of a structured type as instances of a differently structured type specified by the applied term.
+- Extend model elements and type instances with additional information.
+Type instances are instances of a primitive type, including type definitions and enumeration types, of an entity type, or of a complex type. - Map instances of annotated structured types to an interface defined by the term type; i.e. annotations allow viewing instances of a structured type as instances of a differently structured type specified by the applied term.